fangzhou-xie/economic_analysis_of_politics/README.md

 This repo consists of some files related to the term paper for Economic Analysis of Politics at NYU.

-For the empitical part, I have basically based on [BERT](https://github.com/google-research/bert#fine-tuning-with-bert) model, and made some fine-tuning modification, as shown in the *run_classifer_1.py*.
+For the empitical part, I have basically based on [BERT](https://github.com/google-research/bert#fine-tuning-with-bert) model (BERT-Base, Uncased version), and made some fine-tuning modification, as shown in the *run_classifer_1.py*.
 However, this file cannot be run by itself, and must be companied by others at BERT website.